RocketWerkz/rider-plugin/README.md

 **Path resource search and completion:**

 * From the root folder of your project, if a `Content` folder exists, an auto complete box will be displayed showing the possible paths after pressing `/`.
-This can only be triggered within a string, for example `"Content/Shaders/Line.vert"`
+This can only be triggered within a string, for example `"Content/Shaders/Line.vert"`.

   <img width="662" height="236" alt="pathCompletion" src="https://github.com/user-attachments/assets/ec222f4e-4047-42e5-9664-68672def62fb" />

+**Color support:**

+* Support for Brutal Color types.
+The colour icon is displayed left of the color values.

+> Warning: Currently not working.
+Opening the color palette editor works but does not update the color icon and values.

+*  [Colour palette editor](https://www.jetbrains.com/help/rider/Coding_Assistance__Color_Assistance.html) support.
+To enable place the cursor next to the color icon displays the context action in Rider (or `Alt`+ `Enter`) -> `Pick color from palette` which opens the colour palette editor to modify that colour.

 ## Installing locally